tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - sts:AssumeRole calls are made by and existing identity ..either AWS or External(federation)
 - Premissions Policy controls what the identity can do once it has assumed the role
 - STS generates temporary credentials which can access AWS resources until expiration.
 They authorise access based on the permissions policy.
+- Temporary credentials consists of AccessKeyId (unique ID of the credentials), SecretAccessKey(used to sign requests), SessionToken(unique token which must be passed with all requests) and Expiration(date and time of credentials expiration)